FAQs

 What grades does GGT teach?

-GGT offers classes from kindergarten for students who are 5 years old by September 1 through grade six followed by a post-graduate program for students ages 12-15 years old.
+GGT offers classes from Pre-K through Level Six followed by a post-graduate program for students 12-15 years old.

-How is it determined what grade my child should be placed in?
+What level should my child be placed in?

 What language skills are taught?

 GGT implements a teaching methodology that strives to reach learners of all abilities through differentiated instruction including whole and small group activities, visual and auditory approaches, hands-on activities, and interactive learning.
 Instructional strategies target listening, speaking, reading, and writing skills.
-For more information about our curriculum click here.
+For more information: https://www.ggtutoring.com/curriculum

 Does GGT use a textbook?

-Yes.
-GGT utilizes the Papaloizos program, Greek123 which includes a textbook, workbook, visual aids, flashcards, learning software or an audio program depending on the grade, and supplementary materials.
-See this link for further information:
+GGT utilizes the Papaloizos, Greek123 curriculum https://www.greek123.com which includes a student reader, activity book, visual supports, flashcards, learning software, an audio program and supplementary materials.

 Is there a homework policy?

-In order to address the wide range of skills and abilities of our students, GGT’s approach to homework provides students with direct support and individualized attention from their teachers during the second half of class.
-Students work on their activity books and complete as much as possible in class and may finish it at home.
-Students immediately receive reinforcement of what was learned that day in class and are motivated to request teacher input and interact with their classmates.
-Teachers also assign activities for the online component of the Papaloizos curriculum (grades K-5) and offer links to curriculum related activities and videos to be watched at home for additional practice and exposure to the Greek language.
+In order to successfully address a wide range of student skills and abilities, GGT’s approach to homework provides them with direct support and individualized attention from their teachers during class.
+Students work on their activity books as a part of the weekly routine thereby receiving immediate reinforcement of what was learned that day in class which, in turn increases motivation and participation.
+Teachers also assign activities from the online component of the Papaloizos curriculum and offer links to curriculum related activities and videos for additional practice and exposure to the Greek language.

 Will I receive feedback on how my child is progressing?